 Another key component of our FOX-XP and FOX-NP and test solution is the WaferPak Aligner.
 The WaferPak Aligner performs alignment of the customer's wafer to the WaferPak Contactor so that the wafer can be tested and burned-in by the FOX-XP and FOX-NP systems.
-The Company offers an automated aligner for high volume production applications, which can support several FOX-XP or FOX-NP systems, and a manual aligner for low volume production or engineering applications.
+The Company offers an automated aligner for high volume production applications, which can support several FOX-XP or FOX-NP systems or can be connected to a FOX-XP resulting in a fully integrated automated test cell, and a manual aligner for low volume production or engineering applications.
+The latest generation Automated WaferPak Aligner supports industry standard Automated Material Handling System (AMHS), Automated Guided Vehicle (AGV), Overhead Hoist Transfer (OHT) and SEMI Equipment Communication Standard (SECS) and Generic Equipment Mode (GEM) Semi E84 factory integration enabling "Lightsout" fully automated wafer handling.
+Supporting a wide range of wafer sizes (e.g. 100/200/300mm) allows a broad range of customers to implement fully automated wafer level test and burn-in factories.